Where to Use Incense Sticks

 Global Religious Traditions

-• Christian Liturgy: Frankincense in Catholic and Orthodox ceremonies symbolizing prayers ascending
+• Christian Liturgy: Frankincense in ceremonies symbolizing prayers ascending

 • Hindu Devotion: Daily offerings in temples and home shrines across India

-• Shinto Purification: Ritual use in Japanese Shinto practices for space cleansing
+• Shinto Purification: Ritual use in Japanese practice for space cleansing

 Daily Life Applications